EarlArugay/EM-Waveguide-Antenna-Compendium-Theory-Design-and-Pattern/README.md

 ### Combined Collinear Array Antenna
-![Combined Collinear Array )](Types_of_Antenna/Combined-Collinear-Array.jpg) Figure 1.5: Fabricated Combined Collinear Array.
+![Combined Collinear Array )](Types_of_Antenna/Combined-Collinear-Array.jpg) *Figure 1.27: Fabricated Combined Collinear Array.
 This prototype features vertically stacked dipole elements integrated onto a single feed-board.
 By synchronizing the phase of multiple radiators, the design achieves high omnidirectional gain by compressing the vertical beamwidth, making it an ideal model for terrestrial base station analysis.*

 #### Theory & Function
 A collinear array consists of two or more dipole elements (the horizontal rods in your photo) arranged in a straight line—specifically, stacked on top of each other.